 Popular ways to use Notion with Zapier

 Notion combines the best of your favorite productivity tools into one app, but sometimes you still need information from outside apps.
-Here are a few ways you can turn your Notion workspace into a centralized hub for your most important information:
+Here are a few ways you can turn your Notion workspace into a centralized hub for your most important information.
+Click the button to try any of these Zaps for yourself.

 Note: The Zaps below may not include a specific Notion action or search that you're looking for, but that doesn't mean Zapier can't do it.
 Whenever you click on a Zap, you can change the action or add steps right from the editor.
 Learn more about creating Zaps.